Distinguishing decoherence from alternative quantum theories by dynamical decoupling: Abstract

 \section{Abstract}

-A longstanding challenge in the foundations of quantum mechanics is the verification of alternative collapse theories despite their mathematical similarity to decoherence.
+A long standing challenge in the foundations of quantum mechanics is the verification of alternative collapse theories despite their mathematical similarity to decoherence.
 To this end, we suggest a novel method based on dynamical decoupling.
-Experimental observation of nonzero saturation of the decoupling error in the limit of fast decoupling operations can provide evidence for alternative quantum theories.
-As part of the analysis we prove that unbounded Hamiltonians can always be decoupled, and provide novel dilations of Lindbladians.
+Experimental observation of non-zero saturation of the decoupling error in the limit of fast decoupling operations can provide evidence for alternative quantum theories.
+The low decay rates predicted by collapse models are challenging, but high fidelity measurements as well as recent advances in decoupling schemes for qubits let us explore a similar parameter regime to experiments based on macroscopic superpositions.
+As part of the analysis we prove that unbounded Hamiltonians can be perfectly decoupled.
+We demonstrate this on a novel dilation of a Lindbladian to a fully Hamiltonian model that induces exponential decay.